'We are better than them even with 10 men' - Saka bullish on Arsenal comeback after first-leg Villarreal defeat | Goal.com

 What's next?

-Arsenal will now prepare his team for a trip to Newcastle United on Sunday, with the second leg of their tie at Villarreal scheduled to take place in north London four days later.
+Arsenal will now prepare for a trip to Newcastle United on Sunday, with the second leg of their tie at Villarreal scheduled to take place in north London four days later.